How game metadata is sourced and used.

 External Metadata (Optional)

-LaunchBox Import
+LaunchBox Refresh

 Where the built-in database already has a value (e.g., genre), it takes priority.
 LaunchBox data only fills gaps.
+Description, publisher, and resource suggestions are denormalized into per-storage library.db tables so the game-detail page reads them from a single pool.

 Box Art and Screenshots